LoveScotch Blog: The Ultimate Guide to the Historic Herbal Liqueur

 What Is Chartreuse?

 Chartreuse is a rare and distinctive herbal liqueur with a fascinating history dating back to the 18th century.
 Produced exclusively by Carthusian monks in the French Alps, its recipe remains one of the best-kept secrets in the spirits industry.
-The liqueur comes in two variations—Green Chartreuse and Yellow Chartreuse—each offering a unique blend of 130 herbs, plants, and botanicals, creating a complex and aromatic profile.
+The liqueur comes in two main variations, Green Chartreuse and Yellow Chartreuse, each offering a unique blend of 130 herbs, plants, and botanicals, creating a flavor profile unlike anything else on earth.

 The History and Origins of Chartreuse